dbuysse/tnris.org/content/markdown/news/2015-01-09-welcome-to-the-brand-new-tnris.md

 ---
-title: Welcome to the Brand-New TNRIS.org
+title: Welcome to the Brand-New TNRIS site
 template: news.html
 author: IS Team
 thumbnail: images/updates/new_website.jpg